siddhama/sys-admin-2020-submission/Administration/VPNSetup.md

 7. You will also get commands to enable or disable VPN.
 8. On enabling you can check your IP address over DuckDuckGo or other websites over internet.

-*Note that VPN is configured to show your physical address to Mumbai, Maharashtra.*
+*Note that VPN is configured to show your geographical location to Mumbai, Maharashtra.*